The Matriculation Office is open remotely Monday-Friday 8:00am to 4:30pm.

 Students who are exempt based off application data were assigned a matriculation status of 'Not Required.'
 Exemption criteria includes the following: completed 30+ units at another college; earned an AA/AS degree (or higher) from an accredited college or university; concurrently enrolled at a 4-year college or university; taking non-academic or non-credit classes for educational development (KNES, AESL, EI); dual enrolled in grades K-12 (Special Admission).
 If applicable, exempt students may still opt into orientation, assessment, or advisement services.
 However, completion of the Matriculation Process alone will not improve Registration Appointment Priority, which is a function of a student's application data, including highest Educational Status and current Educational Goal.

 Exempt students should call the Matriculation Office if they have questions about their 'Not Required' matriculation status.

-Matriculation follow-up service monitors student progress and informs and/or directs students who may be on academic or progress probation to appropriate services and programs for assistance.
+Matriculation follow-up services monitor student progress and inform and/or direct students who may be on academic and/or progress probation to appropriate services and programs for assistance.

-Know Your Rights: The AB 705 Initiative and What it Means for Students
+Know Your Rights: The AB 705 Initiative and What it Means for First Time College Students